WHAT IS ELYSIUM?

 ‘And yet I did, at least until I got over it when I was older.
 Years later when I went to sea, I brought his leather bound copy of The Iliad with me to read just as I imagined him reading several years ago while sailing through the same Aegean islands.’

-I paused for a moment as I reflected on these distant memories.
+I paused, reflecting on these distant memories.
 Finally, I got up and said, ‘I have no idea why I just told you all that; what does any of this have to do with rebranding heaven?’

 ‘Perhaps more than you realize,’ Eli said.
 ‘Do you remember the term Homer used in the Odyssey to describe Paradise?’